My Success Story

 How to make money

-After we had been customers for six months, I became inquisitive as to how Tim was making money as a Utility Warehouse distributor.
+After we had been customers for six months, I became inquisitive as to how Tim was making money as a Utility Warehouse Partner.
 Tim invited his sponsor Sarah Riley to meet with us both.
 Sarah showed me how the money works and gave me a DVD.

 I watched the DVD over a weekend and promptly signed up as soon as I could.
 I was blown away by the concept of doing the work once and getting paid forever.

-Being a successful distributor
+Being a successful Partner

 BNI is the world’s largest breakfast networking organisation.
 There are groups of business owners all over the UK (and the rest of the world) who meet once a week to exchange business referrals.

 WAM stands for Win a Mini.
-Any Utility Warehouse distributor can run a WAM stand.
+Any Utility Warehouse Partner can run a WAM stand.
 Essentially WAMs offer members of the public the opportunity to enter a competition to win a brand new Mini One or a cash alternative.
-In doing so, a conversation is started with the distributor running the stall.
+In doing so, a conversation is started with the Partner running the stall.
 Very often people who have entered the competition go on to become customers.
 WAMs can be run at church fetes, summer fairs, Christmas fairs etc.

-WAMs are great, cost little or nothing to run and many distributors have built very large businesses by doing nothing else.
+WAMs are great, cost little or nothing to run and many Partners have built very large businesses by doing nothing else.
 For me, BNI was the answer.
 Two years later I now get 95% of my customers through BNI and am playing an active role in running the breakfast meetings as well as looking after 2 other chapters in Kent.

 Achieving my objectives

-After I had been a distributor for 18 months I was making serious money and I achieved my first significant goal: I purchased a brand new BMW S1000RR motorbike – a midlife crisis on wheels as I like to call it!
+After I had been a Partner for 18 months I was making serious money and I achieved my first significant goal: I purchased a brand new BMW S1000RR motorbike – a midlife crisis on wheels as I like to call it!
 I bought the bike on HP and use my monthly Utility Warehouse income to pay for the bike which it more than covers.
 The deposit was paid by my first tax refund which my accountant was able to negotiate from the inland revenue.
 Another perk of being self-employed.

 Now that I have had the bike for a year and am making more money, I am very nearly qualified for a free BMW Mini One from head office.